JanKolo04/Game-in-html/README.md

 The things that I will give will improve:
 - add more questions
 - make better interface (make button to all resolutions)
+- add on host and everyone can open this game whitout download many files

 I never before programming in html/css/js so dont hate me for weak code